Planning legislation and building regulations

 Public consultation was conducted for 21 days until Tuesday 16 July 2019.
 Feedback from this was considered by Cabinet on 8 October 2019 and the decision was made to confirm the Direction.
 Read the Cabinet report to learn more.

-The Direction will not come into force immediately but instead will do so on Thursday 11 June 2020.
+The Direction came into force Thursday 11 June 2020.

-You can download a copy of the Direction, including a map defining the area covered, or it can be viewed at the Municipal Offices, Cheltenham Borough Council.
+You can download a copy of the Direction, including a map defining the area covered here.